minodekit/minode-lessons/lessons/lesson-04-02-sound-control-the-relay.md

 ### Introduction

 The MIC/Sound sensor can sensor the ambient noise.
-We divide the ambient noise into 5 levels with one being the quietest and five being the noisiest.
+In this lesson when the noise is detected the Relay module will open and we can close the relay by pressing button A.

 ### Materials